Photo:@sallyomo; STYLING: ASOS Edition dress

 There are other brands that also stock affordable dresses.
 ASOS, following the success of its vast and brilliant bridesmaid range, has dresses for as little as £150.
 Selfridges stocks Needle and Thread, a British brand that specialises in intricately embellished occasionwear with a comfortable price tag.
 One of my favourite affordable red carpet go-tos, Self-Portrait, also offers a drop-dead-gorgeous wedding range.
 Reformation, meanwhile, might not be the first name you think of for bridal looks, but the brand has a couple of gorgeous gowns.
 Better yet, Whistles' wedding dress collection continues to be one of my favourites, with all pieces under £700.

-If you want some inspiration for shopping affordable high-street wedding dresses, just take a look at our pick of 29 of the most expensive-looking options that will cost you a fraction of the price of a traditional frock.
-I've picked out a couple of dresses from some of our favourite stores that can totally be worn for your big day.
+If you want some inspiration for shopping affordable high-street wedding outfits, just take a look at my pick of the expensive-looking options that will cost you a fraction of the price of a traditional frock.
+I've picked out a selection of dresses from some of our favourite stores that can totally be worn for your big day.
 While what one person deems as “affordable” can differ greatly for another, considering many wedding dresses cost in the thousands, I’ve kept my edit below the £1,000 threshold.
 If that still seems expensive to you (it is a considerable amount of money, after all), rest assured there are plenty of dresses that come in under this—starting at a mere £130.
 Keep scrolling to shop the specialised wedding dress collections from ASOS, Whistles and so many more.